 Stalling due to fear of failure or perfectionism can get to the best of us.
 This tendency can show up for us in the form of delayed launch dates, missed deadlines, and “productive procrastination” (I like to proscrasti-bake).

-When the fear hits me I talk it through with my close circle of humans, because it’s always way less worse/scary than it actually is.
+When the fear hits you, talk it through with your close circle of humans, because it’s always way less worse/scary than it actually is.

 If you just dislike the task…

 Probably the most common reason for procrastination.

 In this situation, instant gratification can work wonders (love a food reward), or a strategy called “if-then planning.”
 The process involves identifying the specific steps needed to complete a task and — most importantly — where and when you will do it.

 For example: If it’s 10 a.m. then I will stop what I’m doing and and call that person I don’t want to talk to.